4dn-dcic/tibanna_ff/docs/dev.rst

-The above three can be used interchageably, as long as the correct stepfunctionname is used. i.e. the following command still works and would submit a job to ``tibanna_pony`` even if the entry point ``tibanna_cgap`` was used.
+The above three can be used interchageably, as long as the correct step function name is used. i.e. the following command still works and would submit a job to ``tibanna_pony`` even if the entry point ``tibanna_cgap`` was used.

 ::